christinakonst/Web-scrapping/README.md

 # Web-scrapping
-Web scrapping tool for the RSPO website
+Web scrapping Python tool for the RSPO website